 - (1) 15 oz can chickpeas/ garbanzo beans (drained), or 1.5 cups freshly cooked

 - 1/4 cup vegetable broth

 - 1/2 cup roasted red peppers (drained) packed in water not oil

 - 1/4 cup lemon juice

-- 1 Tbsp tahini ground sesame seeds
+- 1 tablespoon tahini, ground sesame seeds (optional)

 - 3 cloves garlic, peeled

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1/2 tsp ground black pepper
+- 1/2 teaspoon ground black pepper

-Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
+- Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
 It is also excellent as a sandwich or wrap spread.
 Link to Veggies in a Blanket below.
 Store in the refrigerator in a covered container up to 10 days.